tucksravin/incidental-fox-productivity/README.md

-find a real solution for having the projects refresh only after the user auth has loaded in instead of just a timeout convert dates to luxon datetimes
+find a real solution for having the projects refresh only after the user auth has loaded in instead of just a timeout convert dates to luxon datetimes see why todoist sometimes has cors problems and sometimes doesn't

 ### features for later